mesosphere/universe/docs/tutorial/GetStarted.md

 By default, a DC/OS service is deployed on a [private agent node](https://dcos.io/docs/1.9/overview/concepts/#private-agent-node).
 To allow configuration control or monitoring of a service by a user, the Admin Router can act as a reverse proxy by proxying calls on the master node to the service in a private node on the cluster.

 The Admin Router currently supports only one reverse proxy destination.
-This step is optional, if you don't want to expose your service endpoint, you can skip to the next step.
+This step is optional.
+If you don't want to expose your service endpoint, you can skip to the next step.

 #### Service Endpoints